vladikcomper/MegaPCM/README.md

 ### Windows

-Please install WSL2 with Ubuntu (see [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), then follow Linux instructions.
+Please install WSL2 with Ubuntu (see [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)), then follow Linux instructions.

-> ![WARNING]
+> [!WARNING]
 >
 > Make sure to install Mega PCM 2 repository on Linux-side file system, otherwise a lot of executables may not run!